gurgalex/SiralimAccess/README.md

 - Unique audio sounds for specific items
 - Replaces game font with accessible version (Arial bold)
 - Speaks the currently selected menu item
+- Dialog boxes are spoken such as for the story, NPCs, and realm altars

 ## Items sounds
 - Quest items